 - AAdvantage Business offers the business one bonus AAdvantage redeemable mile per dollar spent on eligible airfare

-Just to clarify a couple of additional points:
+Just to clarify a few additional points:

-- In order for a flight to be eligible to accrue with the AAdvantage Business program, you must book directly with American and add the AAdvantage Business number to the reservation at the time that you make the reservation, and designate it as a business trip; travel on partner airlines qualifies, as long as it’s booked through American
+- In order for a flight to be eligible to accrue with the AAdvantage Business program, you must book directly with American and add the AAdvantage Business number to the reservation at the time that you make the reservation, and designate it as a business trip; alternatively, an accredited travel agency may book travel on your behalf through its booking tool channel, and have the trip still qualify

 - The AAdvantage miles that the company accrues can be transfered to a designated member at no cost, and can be redeemed like any other AAdvantage miles; however, these wouldn’t earn you any additional Loyalty Points, so also wouldn’t get you any closer to earning more Loyalty Point Rewards